-With problem loans/gross loans of 1.1% as of year-end 2019, SGKB's problem loan ratio is now more in line with that of its closest Swiss banking peers, although its coverage ratio of 20.2% is only adequate and below average.
+With problem loans/gross loans of 1.1% as of the end of June 2020, SGKB's problem loan ratio is now more in line with that of its closest Swiss banking peers, although its coverage ratio of 15.6% is low when compared with its peers.
 The bank's exposure to regional corporates, and small and medium-sized enterprises results in somewhat higher problem loan ratios than what is reported in traditional retail mortgage loans.
 However, we believe that SGKB's risk management and controls allow for adequate assessment of the bank's inherent asset-quality risk, aided by a fair degree of diversification in its corporate loan book.

-SGKB's mortgage loan book (CHF 24.7 billion as year-end 2019), which is concentrated in the Canton of St. Gallen and Appenzell-Ausserrhoden, grew at a compound average growth rate of 4.6% during 2008-19, compared with 4.0% for the Swiss market, partially driven by the takeover of Vadian Bank in 2014.
+SGKB's mortgage loan book (CHF 25.0 billion as of the end of June 2020), which is concentrated in the Canton of St. Gallen and Appenzell-Ausserrhoden, grew at a compound average growth rate of 4.6% during 2008-19, compared with 4.0% for the Swiss market, partially driven by the takeover of Vadian Bank in 2014.
 Although growth had slowed to 2.5% in 2018, the mortgage book expanded again by 4.2% in 2019, which, in combination with the previous expansion of the mortgage book, increased the bank's susceptibility to potential shocks from the domestic real estate markets.
 However, we believe the bank is well positioned to absorb the impact of the mortgage book expansion with limited pressure on its capitalisation (for further details, see our report Swiss cantonal banks can absorb house price shock).
-The bank's loan book is highly granular, with only a small proportion having loan-to-value ratios above 60%.
+The bank's loan book is also highly granular, with only a small proportion having loan-to-value ratios above 60%.